 Also we decided to visit the city and to attend the rehearsal of Eurovision Song Contest final on Friday before the real final show on Saturday.
 Even though Eurovision Song Contest is a great event and it was well implemented, in this article we will concentrate on Kiev as a travel destination.
 Kiev is a quickly developing city and becoming slowly a popular tourist spot.

-Is It Safe to Travel There?
+Is It Safe to Travel to Kiev?

 Everyone knows Ukraine and Russia are having some conflicts and especially in East Ukraine there is a war going on.
 Unfortunately also during our visit some civilians were killed as a result of the war in the eastern parts of Ukraine.